Overview & Mutual Expectations

 What You Can Expect From Career Development

 - Work with you in a professional and ethical manner.

 - Be available to discuss your individual concerns, career development strategy, and job search processes.

-- Provide you with opportunities to meet employers regarding internship, part-time, and career positions.
-We will assist you to identify opportunities with many different organizations of varying sizes, in many functional areas and industries.
+- Provide you with opportunities to meet with employers from many functional areas and industries.

-- Provide the latest organizational information, resources, and training programs in job search strategy and career management.
+- Provide the latest resources and training programs in job search strategy and career management.

 - Keep conversations, statistics, and career management records confidential, and only release them with your consent or in aggregate form.
-(Submission of a resume to the resume book or for a resume referral is implied consent to the release of information contained in the resume).
+(Uploading a resume to GTS is implied consent to the release of information contained in the resume).

 - Be sensitive to your needs, interested in your suggestions, and flexible enough to adapt our operations to accommodate them.